peruibeloko/qualifier/README.md

 - With persistence comes a shareable link for ICPs
 - Pluggable databases (pick between Postgres and Supabase)

+## Setup

+1. Clone the repo
+1. Create `.env` file
+1. `deno install`
+1. `deno task start`
+1. Enjoy!

+## Deploy

+My recommendation is to use Deno Deploy, as it makes the deployment process almost entirely automatic.

+For all other purposes, follow your platform of choice's option for "self-hosted applications" (EC2 on AWS, for example)

 ## Endpoints

 ### `/icp`